 Once we were out of Reykjavik there were almost no cars in sight.
 Only when we were approaching Thingvellir National Park, we started forming part of a line of cars and buses that were also heading there.
 There is no charge or entry fee to access the park or its parking.
 But if you are braver than me, you can book a snorkeling or scuba diving expedition in the Silfra fissure.
 The Silfra fissure is a crack between the North American and Eurasian continents, and saying that you snorkeled or dived between two continents sounds kind of cool.

 Is it a Ninja?
 Nope, just me.

 We probably spent 2 to 3 hours walking and hiking through the park, but there were some areas inaccessible because of the amount of snow.
-Don’t let that deter you from going, the park it’s not only pretty, but it is important in the history of Iceland, and it’s also a World Heritage Site.
+Don’t let that deter you from going.
+The park it’s not only pretty, but it is important in the history of Iceland.
+It’s also a World Heritage Site.

 It also included (kind of obvious) a visit to location sites from Game of Thrones around the Myvatn area where they filmed a number of scenes, including scenes “beyond the wall.”
 We were able to see where the Wildling camp was, and also the cave where Jon Snow and Ygritte, well you know.